Jayaatu Khan Tugh Temür: Prince Tugel Rebellion

 The added costs of the war against the loyalists and the suppression of the revolts by the ethnic minorities, and natural disasters heavily taxed resources of Tugh Temür's government.
 The war in Yunnan continued with doubtful success, but the Imperial general Aratnashiri having collected an army of 100,000 men, defeated the Lolos and other mountaineers, and killed two of their chiefs.
 He seems to have quelled the rebellion and pacified Yunnan and Sichuan.
 Lo yu, one of the rebel chiefs in Yunnan, had escaped to the mountains; he collected a body of his people, and, dividing them into sixty small parties, overran the country of Chunyuen, where they committed frightful devastation.
 A force marched against them and Tugh Temür's army stormed their chief stronghold.
 Three sons and two brothers of Prince Tugel were made prisoners, while a third brother drowned himself rather than fall into the hands of the imperial army.
 Tugel's partisans gave up their cause in March 1332.
-This campaigns costed 630,000 ding of paper currency.
+This campaign costed 630,000 ding of paper currency.
 Tugh Temür, who preferred luxury life, hardly deigned to show any interest in this distant campaign.
 The conduct of the Emperor caused much discontent, and Yelu Timur, son of Ananda who attempted to take the throne in 1307, in conjunction with the heads of the Lama religion in China, formed a plot to displace him; but this was discovered, and they were duly punished.